-All sworn personnel are required to qualify bi-monthly with their duty handgun, and semi-annually with other designated issued weapons as directed by the Range Sergeant, on an approved range course.
-The Range Sergeant shall keep accurate records of bi-monthly qualifications, repairs, maintenance, training or as directed by the Special Operations Commander.
-In addition to regular qualification schedules, the Range Sergeant shall be responsible for providing all sworn personnel with annual practical training designed to simulate field situations.
+All sworn personnel are required to qualify in accordance with the department qualification schedule.
+The range staff shall keep accurate records of bi-monthly qualifications, repairs, maintenance, training or as directed by the Special Operations Commander.
+In addition to regular qualification schedules, the range staff shall be responsible for providing all sworn personnel with annual practical training designed to simulate field situations.
 At least annually, all personnel carrying a firearm will receive training on the department Use of Force policy and demonstrate their knowledge and understanding.
 This may occur during new patrol shift orientations.
-Weapons qualifications and range training events will be reported to the Personnel and Training Unit for inclusion into the Department's Training Management System.